Event Planning Ethics and Etiquette: A Principled Approach to the Business of Special Event Management

 Event Planning Ethics and Etiquette provides event planners with the companion they need to stay out of trouble, keep professional relationships healthy and profitable, avoid the riskier temptations of the lifestyle, and win business in a highly competitive market using ethical business practices.

-- Helps you to avoid putting yourself and your company at personal and professional risk.
+Helps you to avoid putting yourself and your company at personal and professionals risk.

 Chapter 1: The Ethical Cost of Doing Business.